nadimkobeissi/diskgem/README.md

 - **Question:** _Will DiskGem support Microsoft Windows?_
 - **Answer:** DiskGem currently is not available natively on Windows due to cmd.exe not supporting unicode, 256-color or emojis.
 However, DiskGem is already fully supported on Windows via the Windows Subsystem for Linux (WSL) which, incidentally, is also used entirely to write DiskGem itself.

-- **Question:** _I have opinions about this work and I think the author should know them, preferably by my expressing them in a belligerent and demanding tone!_
+- **Question:** _I have opinions about this work that I am fundamentally certain are superior to the views of the author's.
+I think the author should know my opinions, preferably by my expressing them in a belligerent and demanding tone!_
-- **Answer:** Please forget you ever saw this software.
+- **Answer:** Please forget that you ever saw this software and also that we share the same planet.

 ### Author
 Copyright (c) 2018 [Nadim Kobeissi](https://nadim.computer) and released under the MIT License.